-We are proud to have helped support so many local businesses through SBA PPP loans and now look forward to assisting you navigate the forgiveness process.
+We are proud to have helped support so many local businesses with SBA PPP loans and look forward to assisting you navigate the forgiveness process.

 Obtaining the loan is just the first step.
 PPP loans can potentially be forgiven in-part or in-full.